| Prep Time: 10 mins

 Turkish Stuffed Cabbage rolls are quite often made with ground meat.
 If you're a meat lover, try making the stuffing with 1 lb ground beef, lamb, turkey or pork.
 Spice the ground meat with Sweet Nigella blend per this recipe (or more to taste).

-Try our fabulous, authentic Turkish Kofte (meatballs) with Tzatziki sauce!
+Meat lovers: try making our fabulous, authentic Turkish Kofte (meatballs) with Tzatziki sauce!
 These are perfect for dinner party appetizers or as a family meal.
 Double the recipe and freeze to save for a busy weeknight meal.
 Or, make Turkish Flatbread (Lahmacun) with spiced minced meat topping.

 If you don't have time to make Turkish stuffed cabbage rolls, make a deconstructed version that delivers the same great taste in half the time.
 Simply boil the cabbage leaves a little longer ~5-8 mins until they are soft.
 Make the stuffing per this recipe and serve the ingredients in a bowl with a dollop of lemony-dill sauce on top.